Ariana Grande Shows Off Beautiful Body In Gray Athletic Tank & Jeans

 The singer and entertainer reportedly now sports 51 different images of body ink, reported Insider.
 She got her first ink in 2012, a small heart on her toe to commemorate the making of her debut album Yours Truly.
 Since then, she has continued to use body art as a way to mark certain moments in her life or just for fun.

 Demi Lovato commented “we stan a tatted queen,” and fans appeared to agree, sharing their sentiments in the comments section of the share.
-Demi, Ariana, and Justin Bieber are all represented by the same management, Scooter Braun.
+Demi and Ariana are represented by the same management, Scooter Braun.

 “Effortlessly stunning,” remarked a fan of the new, stunning image.